 Cover letters should follow standard business letter format and should be no longer than three to four paragraphs.
 Use a 10- or 12-point font but nothing smaller.
 Once you have completed a draft of your letter, meet with a peer career advisor (PCA) or career advisor for review and feedback.
 Ask a friend to proofread and edit for grammar and spelling.
-See the next page for information about how to structure your letter. go/pcas or go/cciadvising
+See the next page for information about how to structure your letter. go/pcas or go/cciadvising Your Street Address City, State Zip

+Date

-Your Street Address City, State Zip Date Contact Name Title Employer Street Address City, State Zip Dear Mr./Ms: (Write to a specific person when possible) The opening paragraph should pique the employer's curiosity by stating enthusiastically why you are pursuing the position .
+Contact Name Title Employer Street Address City, State Zip

+Dear Mr./Ms. : (Write to a specific person when possible)

+The opening paragraph should pique the employer's curiosity by stating enthusiastically why you are pursuing the position.
 Name the position and tell how you became aware of it.
-If you were referred by or networked with someone known to the employer, mention that person's name. ${\bf Reveal\ your\ knowledge}$ of the employer.
+If you were referred by or networked with someone known to the employer, mention that person's name.
+Reveal your knowledge of the employer.
 Finish your paragraph with a strong sentence emphasizing your key qualifications that match the employer's requirements.
 Focus on what you can contribute, rather than what you can gain.

 The most effective middle paragraph(s) articulates specific examples of how your experience will enable you to excel in the position.
 Use the STAR framework to show your specific qualifications, skills, or accomplishments that match the job description.
 These will likely be drawn from past or current academic, extracurricular, work-related, or personal experiences.
 Refer to the key aspects of your résumé, but avoid restating your résumé's descriptions.
 If your personal qualities are not obvious on your résumé, this is your opportunity to discuss them.

-Classical description of the control Close your letter by thanking the employer , restating your interest , and asking for the opportunity to learn more about the position .
+Close your letter by thanking the employer, restating your interest, and asking for the opportunity to learn more about the position.
 If you say that you are going to follow up, do it.
 Following up is not necessary for on-campus recruiting opportunities but is highly recommended for other opportunities.
 Note that your résumé is enclosed.
-Include your contact information (phone number and email). enclosed.
 Include your contact information (phone number and email).

+Sincerely,

+(Signature here)

-Sincerely, 2.1100100,9 (Signature here) Your Typed Name
+Your Typed Name